joeeoj/data-engineering-zoomcamp/week_3_data_warehouse/homework.md

 Review partitioning and clustering video.
 Partitioning cannot be created on all data types.

-Partition on dispatching_base_num and cluster on SR_Flag.
-SR_Flag can't be used for the partition because it is a BOOL.
+Answer: Since both are STRING columns we have to cluster by both.
+Neither can be used for partitioning.

 ### Question 6:
 **What improvements can be seen by partitioning and clustering for data size less than 1 GB**